Yoshimi/yoshimi/README.txt

 V 1.5.10 Redwing

+Unfortunately a bug has been found that seems to affect only official fedora builds.
+To ensure complete compatibility we now have V 1.5.10.1 as a bugfix release.

 Command Line access is now virtually complete.

 The graphic interface has had a minor makeover.
 Also, very occasional corruption of this is now resolved.